Family Activities at Garden in the Woods

 Experience the New England Rare Plant Garden to see plants you are unlikely to see anywhere else.

 Embark on a scavenger hunt.
 Challenge everyone in the family to use all five senses as you explore the Garden: Pick up lists for kids of different ages at the Garden Shop, which also sells snacks and drinks, and eco-friendly games, toys, and clothing.

-Designed especially for children to unleash their energy and their imaginations, the Family Activity Area is a place to create and play in a natural setting.
-Enter through the magic cottage door to create your own “critter cottage” under the pines, build a fort with branches, climb through our giant hollow “log” and fill up a “habitat box” with your choice of natural materials.
-You never know who might move in after you have left for the day.
+Go wild in our Family Activity Area, where children can unleash their energy and imaginations: Kids can enter through the magic cottage door to create their own critter cottage under the pines, build a fort with branches, climb through our giant hollow log, and fill up a habitat box with a variety of natural materials.
+You never know who might move in!

 The Family Activity Area was funded in part by Whole Foods Markets of Framingham and Wayland, and grants from the Cultural Councils of Acton-Boxborough, Ashland, Framingham, Hudson, Natick, Southborough, Sudbury, and Weston, local agencies which are supported by the Massachusetts Cultural Council, a state agency.